gravitl/netmaker-docs/_build/html/_sources/architecture.rst.txt

 5. Netclient decodes key, which contains the server location
 6. Netclient gathers and sets appropriate information to configure itself as a node: it generates key pairs, gets public and local addresses, and sets a port.
 7. Netclient sends this information to the server, authenticating with its access key
 8. Netmaker server verifies information and creates the node, setting default values for any missing information, and returns a response.
+9. Netmaker also registers the client with MQ and generates client certificates to authenticate the traffic.
-9. Upon successful registration, Netclient pulls the latest peers list from the server and set up a WireGuard interface
+10. Upon successful registration, Netclient pulls the latest peers list from the server and set up a WireGuard interface.
+11. Netclient subscribes to the MQ broker.
-10. Netclient configures itself as a daemon (if joining for the first time) and subscribes to MQ using the server's WireGuard address.
+12. Netclient configures itself as a daemon (if joining for the first time).
-11. Netclient regularly retrieves local information, checking for changes in things like IP and keys.
+13. Netclient regularly retrieves local information, checking for changes in things like IP and keys.
 If there is a change, it pushes them to the server.
-12. If a change occurs in any other peer, or peers are added/removed, an update will be sent to the Netclient via MQ, and it will re-configure WireGuard.
+14. If a change occurs in any other peer, or peers are added/removed, an update will be sent to the Netclient via MQ, and it will re-configure WireGuard.

 Compatible Systems for Netclient
 ==================================